-As part of his patent prosecution practice, Eric has managed numerous U.S. patent reexamination actions, has appeared before the Appeal Board in Washington D.C. in that regard, and has also appeared with foreign counsel before the European Patent Office (EPO) in Munich with respect to European opposition proceedings.
-Eric regularly prepares patentability, infringement, validity, and design around opinions, and prepares and prosecutes trademark and copyright applications.
-His practice further includes the preparation of agreements relating to the licensing, sale, acquisition and development of intellectual property, as well as litigation management and support.
+As part of his patent practice, Eric has directed numerous U.S. post-grant proceedings, including reexamination and inter partes review actions, has appeared before the patent board in Washington D.C., and has also appeared with foreign counsel before the European Patent Office in Munich with respect to European opposition proceedings.
+He also regularly prepares patentability, infringement, validity, and design around opinions.

-Eric is admitted to practice law in Ohio, before the United States Patent and Trademark Office, the United States District Courts for the Northern and Southern Districts of Ohio, and the United States Court of Appeals for the Federal Circuit.
-He received his Bachelor of Engineering degree in Mechanical Engineering from Youngstown State University, and his Juris Doctorate degree (cum laude) from Capital University while simultaneously working full-time as an engineer.
+Eric is admitted to practice law in Ohio and North Carolina, before the United States Patent and Trademark Office, the United States District Courts for the Northern and Southern Districts of Ohio, and the United States Court of Appeals for the Federal Circuit.
+He has Bachelor of Engineering degree in Mechanical Engineering from Youngstown State University, and worked as an engineer for eight years before obtaining his Juris Doctorate degree with honors from Capital University.